Request for Proposal (RFP): Definition and Basics

 A Request for Proposal, or RFP, may provide a solution.
 An RFP is about the requesting party’s request to one or more suppliers to provide clear and comprehensive quotations for specific services and/or products.

 With an RFP, organisations provoke a formal offer from potential suppliers of IT solutions.
 These are often larger companies or government agencies that work based on a tendering process.
 In the RFP, the client specifies exactly what they are looking for.
-It also includes the evaluation criteria that any bids must meet and on which they will be assessed.
+It also includes the project evaluation criteria that any bids must meet and on which they will be assessed.

 Request for Proposal is the name given to a quotation request and is mainly used for the purchase of solutions within the IT industry.
 They are extremely important for companies that issue RFPs.
 After all, they increase the chance of winning a tender and thus allow companies to become ‘preferred suppliers’.